 We offer nutrition consultations for people undergoing gastric surgery and post-op consultations.
 Consultations include one-on-one counselling with a registered dietician.
 The nutrition consultant is an integral part of multidisciplinary bariatric care.
 He/she is charged with nutritional assessment, diet education regarding postoperative eating behaviours, and preoperative weight loss efforts.

 Medical assessment prior to bariatric surgery is similar to abdominal operations of the same magnitude.
 Thorough history and physical examination with systematic review is used to identify issues that may complicate the surgery.
 Routine laboratory evaluation typically includes complete blood count, metabolic profile, coagulation profile, lipid profile, thyroid function tests, and ferritin.
 Vitamin B12, and fat-soluble vitamin levels may be evaluated if considering a malabsorptive procedure.
 Cardiovascular evaluation includes electrocardiogram and possible stress test to identify occult coronary artery disease.
 Respiratory evaluation may include chest X-ray and pulmonary function tests.
-Sleep apnea may be diagnosed by sleep study if any was suspected.
+Sleep apnea may be diagnosed by a sleep study if any was suspected.
 Upper endoscopy may be used if suspicion of gastric pathology exists.
 If H. pylori infection is present, preoperative therapy is advised.
 The liver may be assessed by hepatic profile and ultrasound.
 Ultrasound may be used to detect gallstones as well, allowing the surgeon to decide on concomitant cholecystectomy.

 The goal is to limit the amount of calories you consume, while providing balanced meals that help prevent nutrient deficiencies and preserve muscle tissue.
 It is very important to follow the nutritional guidelines to prevent weight gain, deficiencies and complications.